Asim-Dey/Asim-K-Dey/index.md

-I am a  Visiting Research Collaborator in the Department of Electrical Engineering (EE) at Princeton University and a Postdoctoral Research Associate at The University of  Texas at Dallas.
-I work jointly with [H. Vincent Poor](https://ee.princeton.edu/people/h-vincent-poor) at Princeton University and [Yulia R. Gel](https://personal.utdallas.edu/~yxg142030/) at The University of Texas at Dallas.
-In Summer 2019 I received my PhD from the department of Mathematical Sciences at The University of Texas at Dallas under the advice of Yulia R. Gel.
-In Fall 2017 I was a Visiting Graduate Research Fellow  at Statistical and Applied Mathematical Sciences Institute ([SAMSI](https://www.samsi.info/)), NC.
+I am an assistant professor in the Department of Mathematical Sciences at The University of Texas at El Paso (UTEP).
+Before joining UTEP I was Visiting Research Collaborator in the Department of Electrical and Computer Engineering at Princeton University and a Postdoctoral Research Associate at The University of Texas at Dallas (UTD).
+While at UTD and Princeton University, I worked jointly with [H. Vincent Poor](https://ee.princeton.edu/people/h-vincent-poor) and [Yulia R. Gel](https://personal.utdallas.edu/~yxg142030/).
+In Fall 2017 I was a Visiting Graduate Research Fellow at Statistical and Applied Mathematical Sciences Institute (SAMSI), NC.

 ### Employment